cblakley/TempSensor/README.md

 ## Introduction

 ![completed project](https://github.com/cblakley/TempSensor/blob/master/images/completed%20projectv2.png?raw=true)
 The TempSensor i2c device is a fully enclosed temperature and humdity sensor.
 The  The TempSensor is built on the Broadcom develompent platfrom, using a Raspberry Pi 3B+.
 The device reads in temperature and humidity data and using a python script it displays the infromation to the user.
+The timeline for this project was 15 weeks, see the schedule [here](https://github.com/cblakley/TempSensor/blob/master/Documentation/ProjectSchedule.mpp)

 ## TempSensor Specifications and Parts